django-json/buttonschallenge/README.md

 ![buttonschallenge](https://user-images.githubusercontent.com/44185999/106869883-67e08280-670b-11eb-96e2-f4f5f2db407b.png)

 -   This challenge is fantastic.
 This is my first time using storybook.js and I really love it so much and planned to use it for future projects for component presentation.
-Moreover I used classnames to manage mutliple conditional styles which is great for organizing class names.
+Moreover, I used classnames to manage mutliple conditional styles which is great for organizing class names.

 ### Built With